 Do you have activities or hobbies that have given you creative inspiration for your research?
 Or any that are simply for fun or relaxation?

-Did you have mentors or other scientists who inspired you?
+Did you have any mentors or other scientists who inspired you?

-If you were hosting a dinner party, which scientists or doctors, living or dead, would you invite, and why?
+If you were hosting a dinner party, which scientists or non-scientists, living or dead, would you invite, and why?

 How did you get involved with GLA?